vrsource/vrs.ux.touch/deps/sencha_touch/docs/guides/controllers/README.md

             }
         },

-        //uses our 'main' ref above to add a loginpanel to our main TabPanel (note that
+        // uses our 'main' ref above to add a loginpanel to our main TabPanel (note that
-        //'loginpanel' is a custom xtype created for this application)
+        // 'loginpanel' is a custom xtype created for this application)
         showLogin: function() {
             this.getMain().add({
                 xtype: 'loginpanel'
             });
         },

-        //Loads the User then adds a 'userprofile' view to the main TabPanel
+        // Loads the User then adds a 'userprofile' view to the main TabPanel
         showUserById: function(id) {
             MyApp.model.User.load(id, {
                 scope: this,